wyrtwala/craft/README.md

-# craft
+# CRAFT
 ## My Foray into Computer Oriented Programming

-I was studying the _*Moldy Crab*_ and became _very_ frustrated because, as you can tell by the fact that it can't decide wether to be a plant or an animal, it can't seem to decide wether to swim or grow roots.
-It couldn't decide wether to be functional or oop, high level or low level, go or c (or even javascript); so it decided to be everything in it's own evil, twisted way.
-Also, it's type system is super cool... at the beginning.
-Then as it tries to go deeper into the ocean, the mold on it's back starts to die and strangles the life out of the crab.
+I was studying ***Moldy Crab Lang*** and became _very_ frustrated because, as you can tell by the fact that even it can't decide wether to be a plant or an animal, it has no idea what it wants to be.
+It couldn't decide wether to be FP or OOP, high level or low level, go or c (or even javascript); so it decided to be everything in it's own evil, mean, twisted way.
+It's type system looks super cool... at the beginning; then as the crab tries to go deeper into the ocean, the mold on it's back starts to die and rot and strangles the life out of the crab.

-So, in an act of inordinate patience, instead of just throwing everything away, because I mean, _**you** try and write
+So, in an act of inordinate patience, instead of just throwing everything away, because I mean, ***you*** try and write:

-<a number on
+_<a number on_
-<a list inside
+_<a list inside_
-<a box set on
+_<a box set on_
-<an arrow floating in
+_<an arrow floating in_
-<a river while riding an
+_<a river while riding an_
+_\<OCaml>>>>>>;_  (and yes, every crab rider reading this knows exactly what that means)

-\<OCaml>>>>>>_; I decided to mull it over a bit.
+I decided to mull it over a bit.

-As I kept thinking more about it, I had a epiphany:
-_**OOP is fake, and FP is a lie**_.
+As I kept thinking more about it, I had a epiphany: ***OOP is fake, and FP is a lie***.

-Object *Oriented* Programming is an ideal based on something that doesn't exist: your computer has no idea what a type is.
+OOP is an entire ideal of how to _orient_ your programming, but it's based on something that doesn't even exist.

+Did you know that your computer has no idea what an object _even is_?
+It has no bloody idea.
+Here's a _Hot Take_: Your computer **only** deals in ones and zeros and their manipulation, _period_.

+And don't get me started on FP.
+It is by far the best way to get in your own way while making yourself feel cool and take _17*longer_.
+Also, and I _dare_ you to tell me I'm wrong with a straight face, it has nothing to do how you computer does _**anything**_.
+(Don't lie to yourself)

+I stewed in my own moldy crab soup for a while before deciding I would do something about it, my answer:

+COP: Computer Oriented Programming, and [CRAFT](https://github.com/wyrtwala/craft/edit/main/syntax.md)